-If you have only walked in the dark, you will have never known the clarity that light brings. – me
+If you have only walked in the dark, you will have never known the clarity that light brings. – The author

-I was giving a presentation once to the CEO of the company that I worked for about the current state of play within our our organisation.
+I was giving a presentation once to my CEO about the current state of play within our organisation.
 I was Development Manager at the time, so testing was not my primary focus.
 During the presentaiton, I couldn’t resist including a couple of testing related slides.
 The first slide showed an example defect trend graph, which I used to illustrate the sort of information that should be generated by the Test Manager to assist with the day to day decisions.
 The second slide was the same graph with the data removed so that only the two axes remained, illustrating the lack of information available when there aren’t any testers logging issues.

-Steve McConnell used a brilliant analogy in Code Complete1, where he compares testing to a bathroom scale when you are trying to loose weight.
-Steve (or should that be Mr. McConnell) states that the scale does not help you loose weight at all.
+Steve McConnell used a brilliant analogy in Code Complete, where he compares testing to a bathroom scale when you are trying to loose weight.
+He highlights that the scale does not help you loose weight at all.
 The scale is merely an indicator of your progress towards your goal.

 In my way of thinking, to extend Steve’s analogy, a test team is more like a weight loss clinic.
 The statistics and metrics that they produce are like the weekly weigh in, and blood test results that tell the real story of how you are progressing.